vking34/multi-threading/src/chapter01/README.md

-# Chapter 01: Create Thread using Runnable
+# Chapter 01: Create Thread by implementing Runnable

 *Note: We can not throw Exceptions in implementation method